Enrollment Confirmation System

 Confirming Enrollment after the start of the quarter

 The Enrollment Confirmation System student portal closes the night before the first day of the quarter, but it will remain available to students confirming their enrollment for the following quarter.
-To confirm your enrollment after the start of the quarter, students can pay their deposit using cash, check, and wire transfer either by contacting email@example.com, physically coming into the Office of the University Registrar with your deposit, or sending their deposit to the Registrar processing center via postal mail:
+Once the quarter has begun, you can confirm your enrollment up until the 2nd Friday of the quarter by paying the enrollment confirmation deposit by check or money order, either by physically coming into the Office of the University Registrar with your deposit, or sending the deposit to the Registrar processing center via postal mail:

 225 Schmitz Hall